quinneydavid/talos/README.md

 ## Security

-- Base configurations and node settings in Git (no secrets)
+- Node configuration stored in Git (no secrets)
 - Secrets generated by talosctl at runtime
-- Generated configs stored only on matchbox server
+- Generated configs stored only on HTTP server
 - Each node gets its own configuration with unique secrets
 - All configs validated before deployment
+- PXE boot configurations generated automatically based on MAC addresses